pester/Pester/BUILD.md

 Documentation is written in Markdown.
 Comment-based Documentation and parts of the documentation web site are generated using Docusaurus Powershell.

-Multi-line Examples added to comments should use fenced code.
+Multi-line examples added to comments should use fenced code.

 <https://docusaurus-powershell.netlify.app/docs/faq/multi-line-examples>